This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 To activate this function or change the modifier key, follow these steps:

-- Select “System Preferences” in the Apple menu.
+- Select “System Preferences (System Settings on macOS Ventura and above)” in the Apple menu.

 - Open the “Accessibility” section, then click “Zoom.”